sametbalta/sb-esnek-tablo-jquery/README.md

 $('#my-div').esnekTablo(settings, data);
 ```

-Note : When setting.dataModel is specified , "data" is not required.
+Note : When "settings.dataModel" is specified , "data" is not required.

 ## 2. Setting